 Dr Kate Corder studied for a Practice Based PhD in Art at University of Reading.
 Kate’s PhD thesis and research practice investigates allotments, rural labour, plant and land cultivation in art.
 A three-year study of an allotment plot in the garden at the Museum of English Rural Life in Reading is recorded on the Allotment Plot Blog alongside a comparative study of Allotment Plot 326 at Bulmershe Allotments.
 Kate is assisted by and collaborates with Ella Montt.
 Films document the research process and the performative nature of the allotment garden.
 Kate Corder is curator of Cultivation Field.
 Kate’s project HOW – Heathrow Orchard Walks series (2014-2016) explored threatened land and histories of orchards and market gardens around the Heathrow area.
 Photographs and films from HOW have been exhibited during the touring Document, Alternative exhibition series and in NYC.
-Kate Corder is a member of art research group sensingsite : materialities of landscape and place.
-In August 2018 Kate will be exhibiting work pertaining to plant material and allotment cultivation at the Turbine House, Reading.
+Kate Corder is a member of art research group sensingsite : materialities of landscape and place based at Central St Martins.

 Dr Kate Corder’s art practice continues to evolve and take on varied forms.
-She is a walker, tour guide, painter, gardener, drawer, jam, chutney and vegan cake maker, researcher, creative writer, art historian, curator, maker of sculpture / installations, photographer, film, performer and printmaker.
-Kate has been Vegan since the early 1990s and although she does not over emphasis this fact in her art practice, her long-term commitment to veganisim is a central core behind her thinking.
+She is a walker, tour guide, painter, gardener, drawer, jam, chutney and vegan cake maker, researcher, creative writer, art historian, curator, maker of sculpture / installations, photographer, film maker, performer and printmaker.
+Kate has been Vegan since the early 1990s and although she does not over emphasis this fact in her art practice, her long-term commitment to Veganisim is a central core behind her thinking.
 She continues to use allotment gardening as a working practice, cultivating two local authority plots Plot 326 (Bulmershe) and Plot 21 (Culver Lane) in Reading.
 On going observations of ecologies, eco catastrophe, land use, wildlife and plant material are themes with her work, as is the non-human.

 PhD in Art 2009-2014 University of Reading